Skip to main content

 Requirement: The Visualization object is added to the project.

-1. Create a recipe according to the instructions in the "Changing Values with Recipes – Creating Recipes" chapter.
+1. Create a recipe according to the instructions in the chapter Using Recipes.

 .
 Assign the following names: